Abbey Road: Medley

 "The End" features Starr's only drum solo in the Beatles' catalogue (the drums are mixed across two tracks in "true stereo", unlike most releases at that time where they were hard-panned left or right).
 Fifty-four seconds into the song are 18 bars of lead guitar: the first two bars are played by McCartney, the second two by Harrison, and the third two by Lennon, and the sequence is repeated two more times.
 Harrison suggested the idea of a guitar solo in the track, Lennon decided they should trade solos and McCartney elected to go first.
 The solos were cut live against the existing backing track in one take.
 Immediately after Lennon's third and final solo, the piano chords of the final part of the song begin.
 The song ends with the memorable final line, "And in the end, the love you take is equal to the love you make".
 This section was taped separately from the first and required the piano to be re-recorded by McCartney, which was done on 18 August.
-An alternative version of the song, with Harrison's lead guitar solo played against McCartney's (and Starr's drum solo heard in the background), appears on the Anthology 3 album and the 2012 digital-only compilation album Tomorrow Never Knows.

 Musicologist Walter Everett interprets that most of the lyrics on side two's medley deal with "selfishness and self-gratification – the financial complaints in 'You Never Give Me Your Money,' the miserliness of Mr. Mustard, the holding back of the pillow in 'Carry That Weight,' the desire that some second person will visit the singer's dreams – perhaps the 'one sweet dream' of 'You Never Give Me Your Money'? – in 'The End.
 Everett adds that the medley's "selfish moments" are played in the context of the tonal centre of A, while "generosity" is expressed in songs where C major is central.
 The medley concludes with a "great compromise in the 'negotiations in "The End", which serves as a structurally balanced coda.
 In response to the repeated A-major choruses of "love you", McCartney sings in realisation that there is as much self-gratifying love ("the love you take") as there is of the generous love ("the love you make"), in A major and C major, respectively.